Optimal learning with Bernstein Online Aggregation: Introduction and main results

 Thanks to the use of the cumulative predictive risk, this bound is valid in any stochastic environment.
 We will extend it in various directions.
-We will introduce \begin{itemize} \item the sub-gradient trick to bound the excess of risk in Problem (C), \item the multiple learning rates for adapting the procedure and \item the batch version of BOA to achieve the fast rate of convergence in Problem (MS). \end{itemize}
+We will introduce \begin{itemize} \item the "gradient trick" to bound the excess of the cumulative predictive risk in Problem (C), \item the multiple learning rates for adapting the procedure and \item the batch version of BOA to achieve the fast rate of convergence in Problem (MS). \end{itemize}

-In order to solve Problem (C), we use the sub gradient trick, see \cite{cesabianchi:lugosi:2006}.
+The "gradient trick" is a standard argument to solve Problem (C), see \cite{cesabianchi:lugosi:2006}.
 When the loss $\ell$ is convex with respect to its second argument, its sub-gradient is denoted $\ell'$.
 In this case, we consider a convex version of the BOA procedure described in Figure \ref{fig:1}.
 The original loss $\ell$ is replaced with its linearized version